Matters — 2025

 Sep 24: Approved As An Individual Item

-The City Council authorized a five-year professional services contract to conduct independent audits of the city's financial operations and grant activities through fiscal year 2029.
-Regular audits ensure municipal finances are properly managed, grant funding is used in compliance with requirements, and there are no accounting irregularities.
+The City authorized a five-year professional services contract to conduct independent audits of its financial operations and grant activities through fiscal year 2029.
+Regular independent audits ensure the City manages public funds responsibly and complies with financial regulations.
+The contract was approved on September 10, 2025.

 Sep 10: Approved As An Individual Item